MathurUtkarsh/Halloween-Website/README.md

 # Halloween-Website

-This is our OSS Lab Project.
+It's our OSS Lab Project.

 Our Team:
 - Utkarsh Mathur